 Upair 2 Drone Short Review

 The Upair 2 is a big drone that comes with advanced features that include a unique 4k+3D camera.
-You can capture some amazing videos and images and the fly the drone autonomously thanks to its two intelligent flight modes.
-The drone comes with a dual GPS module, ultrasonic and infrared that sensors that will allow you to fly the drone when there is no GPS signal.
+You can capture some amazing videos and images and fly the drone autonomously thanks to its two intelligent flight modes.
+The drone comes with a dual GPS module, ultrasonic and infrared sensors that will allow you to fly the drone when there is no GPS signal.
 Other features include a 20 minute flight time, automatic return to home and a 1km range.
 Update to the review, it has come to my attention that the website for the company that makes the Upair drone is currently not working and customer service is not very good.
 Although retailers are still selling their drones, you should be aware of these issues before you decide to purchase any of their drones.
 Check out my list of the best drones under $300 for some good alternatives.

 - 4k/30fps camera